milanrnw/SpendSense/README.md

 # Installation
 Clone the repo \
 https://github.com/milanrnw/SpendSense.git

-# Install dependences
 flutter pub get \
 Connect your device or start an emulator. \
-Run flutter run to launch the app.
+Execute the command flutter run to launch the app.